JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: I readed about Error and Exceptions handling, iterators (again) and ranges.
 Coded a little bit at the bank system.

 `Thoughts`: I had never saw the '===' operator before, called case equality operator.
 Interesting.

+### Day 13 July 03, 2021

+`Today's Progress`: Tody, i readed some advanced topics in Ruby like web sockets, db and a introduction to Rails.

+`Thoughts`: Another step taken, let`s go.